zer2/Fantasy-Basketball--in-progress-/readme.md

 When interpreting these results, it is important to remember that they are for an idealized version of fantasy basketball.
 The real thing will be much more complicated due to uncertainties about long-term means for players, waiver wire moves, and more advanced strategies like punting.
 We can't expect the G-score to do this well in real life.

 Also, ranking systems are inherently suboptimal because they cannot adapt to the circumstances of the draft.
 In the paper, I outline a methodology for dynamically choosing players which performs better.
-It's just the tip of the iceburg though; I believe much more sophisticated algorithms could be developed to push performance even further.
+It's just the tip of the iceburg though; I believe much more sophisticated algorithms could be developed to push performance even further